David Pearce (politician)

-David Pearce (born March 30, 1960, in Warrensburg, Missouri) is a former State Senator and currently the Executive Director for Government Relations at the University of Central Missouri.
-Previously, being a Republican member of the Missouri Senate, he represented the 31st and 21st District from 2009 to 2017.
+David Pearce (born March 30, 1960, in Warrensburg, Missouri) became the Executive Director for Government Relations at the University of Central Missouri in 2019.
+Previously he was a Republican member of the Missouri Senate, he represented the 31st and 21st District from 2009 to 2017.
 Prior to that, he was a member of the Missouri House of Representatives from 2003 to 2009.

-Before assuming his role at the University of Central Missouri in 2019, David Pearce served as the Senior Policy Coordinator at the Missouri State Treasurer's Office.
-He served as chair of the Senate Education Committee for five years and served on the Appropriations Committee for his entire tenure in the Senate.
-He also served on the Agriculture Committee and served as Chair of the Midwestern Higher Education Compact and served on the Missouri Veteran’s Commission.
+As a state senator Pearce was the Senior Policy Coordinator at the Missouri State Treasurer's Office.
+He was chair of the Senate Education Committee for five years and on the Appropriations Committee for his entire tenure in the Senate.
+He was also on the Agriculture Committee and was Chair of the Midwestern Higher Education Compact and on the Missouri Veteran’s Commission.

-In addition, David Pearce currently serves on the Whiteman Area Leadership Council Board of Directors, and the Warrensburg Chamber of Commerce Military Affairs Committee.
-He is also active in the Missouri Chamber of Commerce Tech Caucus.

-Personal life

-A 1978 graduate of Warrensburg High School, Sen. Pearce attended the University of Central Missouri (then Central Missouri State University) and received a Bachelor of Science degree in Agri-journalism from the University of Missouri in 1984.
-He resides in Warrensburg with his wife, Teresa.
-They have two children: Molly and Andrew, and two grandchildren.